 In response to the growth of Asian markets, we are stepping up our production capacity in the ASEAN region—centered in our Thailand plant—to realize our plan to create strategic products there.
 Together with this manufacturing shift, we are working to lower purchasing costs, underpinned by the establishment of a procurement center in Thailand in fiscal 2013, and to reorganize our parts production network throughout Asia, including a deeper and wider search for new suppliers in Thailand.

 The Ricoh Group is simultaneously lowering logistics costs and environmental impact by reducing waste in five areas: packaging, transportation, space utilization, transshipment and storage.
-Initiatives taken together with overseas points include improving the space utilization of containers and optimizing transportation routes and logistics base locations.
+Initiatives taken together with overseas points include improving the space utilization of containers, modal shift, and optimizing transportation routes and logistics base locations.

 We are tackling production process innovation from the perspective of lower production costs and reduced environmental impact.
 With the capacity to respond flexibly to production volume and model changes, we are moving ahead with the implementation of production systems with low environmental impact and switching to energy-saving manufacturing equipment and using renewable energy and natural gas.